VivekBezawada/cyclone-intel-service/README.md

 This repository fetches the active cyclones and stores in the database for analysis.
+Note : This services takes and retrieves UTC Timezone.
+Please follow this while giving epoch timestamps to the APIs

 ### Let's talk a bit about the technologies used.